nirbhayph/spothole.core/README.md

 #### Flask Set-Up
 * You can follow this guide to learn about setting up Flask.
 [Guide](https://flask.palletsprojects.com/en/1.1.x/tutorial/factory/)
+* You will have to make changes in the utility file under the flask app's directory by changing the directory constants according to your project structure.
+* For running on https you will have to setup certbot and use your key files in the app controller.
+Or you can ignore that run on http.

 #### Apache Set-Up
 * Follow this guide to learn more.
 [Apache Setup](https://ubuntu.com/tutorials/install-and-configure-apache#1-overview).

 #### Certbot Set-Up
 * Follow this guide to setup a ssl certificate for your ubuntu ec2 instance [Guide](https://www.webcreta.com/how-to-letsencrypt-ssl-certificate-install-on-aws-ec2-ubuntu-instance/)

+#### Enjoy using the app.
+Feel free to make contributions and raise pull requests.
+Run the app_controller python file to see your api running.

 ### Future Work
 * Pothole Dimension (Width / Height) Analysis